Writing Style Guide

 Use "include" to introduce a series when the items that follow are only part of the total.
 Use "comprise" when the full list of individual elements is given.

 Hyphenated as a compound modifier.
-(We are an in-house publications office.)
+(We have an in-house marketing office.)

 Use periods and no space.